 The access level is described by the first value on each line.
-The seven access levels are:
+The permission levels and access rights are:

 Level Meaning list Permission is granted to run Perforce commands that display file metadata, such as p4 filelog.
 No permission is granted to view or change the contents of the files. read The user can run those Perforce commands that are needed to read files, such as p4 client and p4 sync.
-The read permission includes list access.

-Level Meaning open Grants permission to read files from the depot into the client workspace, and gives permission to open and edit those files.
+The read permission includes list access. =read If this right is denied, users cannot use p4 print, p4 diff, or p4 sync on files. open Grants permission to read files from the depot into the client workspace, and gives permission to open and edit those files.
 This permission does not permit the user to write the files back to the depot.
 The open level is similar to write, except that with open permission, users are not permitted to run p4 submit or p4 lock.
-The open permission includes read and list access. write Permission is granted to run those commands that edit, delete, or add files.
+The open permission includes read and list access. =open If this right is denied, users cannot open files with p4 add, p4 edit, p4 delete, or p4 integrate. write Permission is granted to run those commands that edit, delete, or add files.
 The write permission includes read, list, and open access.
-This permission allows use of all Perforce commands except protect, depot, obliterate, and verify. review A special permission granted to review daemons.
+This permission allows use of all Perforce commands except protect, depot, obliterate, and verify. =write If this right is denied, users cannot submit open files. =branch If this right is denied, users may not use files as a source for $p_4$ integrate. review A special permission granted to review daemons.
 It includes list and read access, plus use of the p4 review command.
-Only review daemons require this permission. admin For Perforce administrators; grants permission to run Perforce commands that affect metadata, but not server operation.
+Only review daemons require this permission.

+Level Meaning admin For Perforce administrators; grants permission to run Perforce commands that affect metadata, but not server operation.
 Provides write and review access plus the added ability to override other users' branch specifications, client specifications, jobs, labels, and change descriptions, as well as to update the typemap table, verify and obliterate files, and customize job specifications. super For Perforce superusers; grants permission to run all Perforce commands.
 Provides write, review, and admin access plus the added ability to create depots and triggers, edit protections and user groups, delete users, reset passwords, and shut down the server.

 Each Perforce command is associated with a particular minimum access level.
-For example, to run p4 sync on a particular file, the user must have been granted at least read access on that file.

-The access level required to run a particular command can usually be reasoned from knowledge of what the command does.
-For example, it is somewhat obvious that p4 print would require read access.
-For a full list of the minimum access levels required to run each Perforce command, see "How protections are implemented" on page 81.
+For example, to run p4 sync or p4 print on a particular file, the user must have been granted at least read access on that file.
+For a full list of the minimum access levels required to run each Perforce command, see "How protections are implemented" on page 86.